-Ethical Reading’s objective was to create a code of ethics for it to use.
-We hope it will also provide a starting point for other organisations that do not have a Code of Ethics (CoE) so they can develop their own.
+While our main objective was to create a Code of Ethics (CoE) for Ethical Reading, we hope it will provide a starting point to help other organisations develop their own.

-The purpose of a CoE is to establish expected values and standards of behaviour for all organisation workers and representatives both internally and externally.
+The purpose of a CoE is to establish expected values and standards of behaviour for all an organisation’s workers and representatives, both internally and externally.
 For the CoE to be effective, these standards need to be embedded into the core processes and procedures inside the organisation.
 The accompanying guidelines for implementation aim to support organisations in doing so.

 We believe having clear expected standards of behaviour as exemplified by a CoE is a crucial step in developing a healthy and ethical workplace.

 This work was in part funded by a grant from the University of Reading.
 We are indebted to Professor Brad Hooker and Professor Emma Borg for creating this Code of Ethics and leading the development with support from Jessica Lutkin and additional critical input from the following individuals and organisations:

 Any errors or omissions in this document are of course, our responsibility.